 - the time of the measurement.

 - the network access point connected to.

 - a list of other access points within the vicinity that may cause interference.

-Additionally, your IoT development company can provide data on the round-trip path through the back-end provider selected.
+Additionally, your IoT design and development company can provide data on the round-trip path through the back-end provider selected.
 This time series is then plotted, and the results are used to verify the reliability of the data path and thus the probability of success for the given connected device.